 You will be asked to choose the method of payment near the end of the

 To mail in a payment, select the “print coupon and mail payment” option.

 After the application is submitted, the coupon will be emailed to you.
 You

 can then mail a check or money order and coupon to our office.

 If you would like to submit payment electronically, select the "pay on-line

 when the application is submitted" option.
-You will be redirected to a bank
+You will be redirected to our payment

-the information and receive confirmation of payment, you will be transferred
+information and receive confirmation of payment, you will be transferred back to

 How do I get a quote?

 OFP's web site provides the ability to get an estimated online quote for